fuzz/etcdon/README.md

 #### clean-backups | cb

-Remove all but the 10 most recent database backups stored on the local machine.
+Remove all but the 10 most recent Postgres backups stored on the local machine.

 #### gather-configs | gc

-Copy the files listed in `etc/gathered-config-files` from the server into the `local/` directory.
-You may wish to call this from cron periodically on your local machine.
-These backup files are a good candidate for git management.
+Copy the files listed in `etc/gathered-configs` from the server into the `local/` directory. `local/configs` is a good candidate for git management.

 #### gather-databases | gd

 Copy backup files from the server into the `local/` directory.
 This includes the most recent Postgres backup as well as the current Redis dump.
-You may want to call this from cron periodically on your local machine.
 A new file will be created for each Postgres backup; the Redis dump, however, will be overwritten by design.

 #### gather-secrets | gs